 It is important to always have poop bags around when you go on walks and in your yard to clean up after our dogs.
 This minimizes the spread of parasites and also is just a nice thing to do!

 When our puppies have accidents in the house it is important to clean up afterwards with a good deodorizer and disinfectant.
 This way they are less likely to keep pottying in that spot due to odor remaining there.

 I also like to use puppy shampoo while they are young and we love our microfiber towels.

 Picking out what size crate is always hard.
 But we have some recommendations to go by that help.
 We always recommend going one size bigger with your crate than what the company recommends.
 This is because these companies size the crates to allow the dog to turn around and lay down, but no extra room at all.
 We instead want you to buy a crate that has a divider and is oversized because the divider makes it so you will only allow the puppy to have a space where they can turn around and lay down, but you can adjust the size as the puppy grows.
 But, once the puppy is fully potty trained, there is still a period of time where they still need to be in their crates for their own safety when their family is not at home.
 We don't want a puppy getting into something they shouldn't and hurt themselves.
 I prefer at this stage for the puppy to have extra space though to spread out if needed.

 Wire crates are also very easy to clean and disinfect.
 Plus have very good ventilation.

-For our Petite Puppies we would recommend the Medium Sized Crate:
+For our Petite Puppies we would recommend the 30 inch Crate:

 Travel Crates are great to use on trips, as they are more vehicle friendly and don't scratch your vehicle.
 They also fold down nicely (Wire crates fold down too, but not as flexible and vehicle friendly)